affaible/embeddings-poc/README.md

 ## Trained Model Embeddings

-Koaning's ReadMe suggests we are free to use whatever embeddings we like.
+The baseline used off-the-shelf embeddings; `embetter`.
-We are interested in the relationship between the trained model and the original data.
+We are interested in the interaction between the trained model and the original data.
-For this we need to have the emdeddings from the trained model.
+To be useful for posterior analysis we should use the emdeddings from the trained model.
+The `Bulk` ReadMe suggests we are free to use whatever embeddings we like.
-The next steps show how we can alter the workflow to improve our insight into the model.
+The next steps show how we can change the data preparation to produce an input file that will provide the desired insight into the model-data interaction.

 ### 1. Create Embeddings

-Create embeddings from adimena's model.
+Create embeddings from the `adimena` model.

 ```python
 """